1. Knowledge Base

 }

-Write-Host "Found Azure AD App: $($AzureADApp.AppId)" -ForegroundColor Green
+Write-Host "Found Azure AD App in Graph: $($AzureADApp.AppId)" -ForegroundColor Green

-# Create Service Principal (if it doesn't exist in EXO)
+# Create Service Principal in Exchange Online (if needed)

 try {